 Nine Virginia wrestlers competed in the NCAA Championships Thursday (March 21).

-Coming off his second ACC Championship season, former Cavalier All-American Steve Garland is serving in his eighth season as head wrestling coach at Virginia.
+Coming off his second ACC Championship season, former Cavalier All-American Steve Garland is serving in his ninth season as head wrestling coach at Virginia.
 A master motivator, recruiter and coach, Garland has worked diligently to push the Cavaliers among the nation's elite.

-In 2010 Garland was named the ACC Coach of the Year as Virginia won the program's first ACC Championship since 1977 before earning a 15th-place finish at the NCAA Championship, UVa's second-best finish at the national championships.
+In 2010 Garland was named the ACC Coach of the Year as Virginia won the program's first ACC Championship since 1977 and earned a 15th-place finish at the NCAA Championship, UVa's second-best finish at the national championships.

 Chris Henrich became Virginia's first three-time All-American in 2011 when he took sixth place at 174 pounds.
 Henrich was part of UVa's strong 2007 recruiting class, which was ranked No. 5 nationally by W.I.N.
 Magazine and No. 8 by InterMat.
-Garland has brought in eight straight Top-25 recruiting classes, including the 2009 class, which was ranked as high as No. 6 nationally.
+Garland has brought in nine straight Top-25 recruiting classes, including the 2009 class, which was ranked as high as No. 6 nationally.